diodesign/diosix/docs/implementation-plan.md

 1. Set guest state to `.dying`.
 2. Recursively terminate all child VMs (depth-first).
 3. For each vcore: set state to `.stopped`, clear `running_on_cpu`, send IPI to the physical core running it.
-4. Release all physical pages (decrement refcounts; CoW-shared pages are freed only when refcount hits zero).
+4. Release all physical pages.
 5. For emulated vcores: deallocate JIT code buffer, SoftTLB, Engine, VCpu state.
 6. Return quota to parent.
-7. Return `Guest` struct to slab allocator.
+7. Return `Guest` struct to allocator.

-### 4.4 Forking
+### 4.4 Guest Execution (`RUN`)

-The `FORK` SBI call implements lazy VM cloning:
+The `RUN` SBI call instantiates and launches an isolated child VM from an image:

-1. Create a new child `Guest` under the calling guest's lineage.
+1. Create a clean child `Guest` under the calling guest's lineage.
-2. Clone the parent's G-stage page tables, marking all writable pages as read-only and incrementing their refcounts.
-This enables Copy-on-Write.
-3. Clone all parent vcores (copying register state, CSRs, execution path).
-For emulated vcores, the JIT code cache is *not* shared — the child gets a fresh cache that will warm up as it executes.
-4. The child inherits the parent's quotas (minus what the parent has already consumed).
+2. Map the guest ELF binary into the child's Stage-2 memory space.
+3. If provided, map the Device Tree Blob (DTB) into the child's space.
+4. Set the child's primary vCPU program counter (`mepc`) to the ELF entry point, `a0` to hart ID, and `a1` to DTB guest physical address.
+5. Apply parent-specified resource quotas.
-5. Queue the child's boot vcore into the scheduler.
+6. Enroll the child's primary vcore into the scheduler (`.ready`).
-6. Return the child's ID to the parent, and 0 to the child (like Unix `fork()`).
+7. Return the child's Context ID to the parent.

 ---